sseung0703/sseung0703/README.md

   - Google developers experts from May 2022
   - Leader of deep learning paper study group: [link](https://trello.com/b/vCD6pP9t/paper-study)
-  - Major contributor of the implementation project for [Putting NeRF on a Diet](https://github.com/codestella/putting-nerf-on-a-diet)

-    in 🤗HuggingFace X GoogleAI Flax/JAX Community Week Event (won the 2nd price! 😆)
+  - Major contributor of the implementation project for [Putting NeRF on a Diet](https://github.com/codestella/putting-nerf-on-a-diet) in 🤗HuggingFace X GoogleAI Flax/JAX Community Week Event (won the 2nd price! 😆)
-  - Have served as a reviewer for Neural Networks, ECCV.
+  - Have served as a reviewer for Neural Networks, ECCV, and WACV.

 ## Publication 📜
 ### First author of